wonsunahn/CS1632_Summer2020/exercises/4/README.md

 1. Profile again to determine whether you made enough improvement, otherwise go back to 1.

-In this way, on each iteration, you will be able to focus on the method that has the potential for improvement.
-It is important to profile at the beginning of each iteration since you are modifying the program on each iteration.
+In this way, on each iteration, you will be able to focus on the method that has the most potential for improvement.
+It is important to profile at the beginning of each iteration to get the most up-to-date profile since the last modification.

 The code is available under the src/ directory.